3sarojbhattarai/famous_quotes/README.md

 - Celery

 # Issues
-Bugss and patches can be reported on the [GitHub page]( https://github.com/3sarojbhattarai/famous_quotes/issues).
+Bugs and patches can be reported on the [GitHub page]( https://github.com/3sarojbhattarai/famous_quotes/issues).